iGio90/frick/README.md

 * disasm with capstone engine
 * multi hexdump ```hexdump $r0 $r1 $r5 256```
 * Android can attach to DT_INIT [read more here on my blog](http://www.giovanni-rocca.com/giving-yourself-a-window-to-debug-a-shared-library-before-dt_init-with-frida-on-android/)
+* allow to set callback for targets hit (see notes later)

 ##### checkout the [complete commands list](./COMMANDS.md)
 ##### or how to [improve and create new commands](./EXTENDING.md)